oneananda/Software-Architecture-Best-Practices/Software Architecture QA/Scalable Fault-Tolerant Cost-Effective Architecture/README.md

 - **Amazon CloudWatch:** Monitoring service for real-time operational data, such as logs and metrics.
 - **AWS CloudTrail:** Provides governance, compliance, and operational and risk auditing of your AWS account.

+## Question

+How can you customize the same requirement based on Azure Cloud ?

+**Global traffic management**

+-**Azure Front Door** : This service will do the global load balancing and routing traffic to the nearest data center, provides
+	- SSL Offloading : Outsourcing the encryption to a separate service
+	- Caching : Stores frequently used data in a nearest accesible place
+	- Fast fail over : Quickly fail over when needed
+	- Improves High availablity
+	- Reduces latency